ksharizard/dotfiles/README.md

 ## 🔧 Usage

-This repository utilises [Chezmoi](https://www.chezmoi.io) to manage dotfiles for my cross-platform usage.
-To apply to your system, only a single command should be required:
+My dotfiles utilise [Chezmoi](https://www.chezmoi.io) for both Windows & Linux.
+To apply it to your system, only a single command should be required:
 ```bash
 chezmoi init --apply ghoulboii
 ```